Dupont de Ligonnès murders and disappearance: Hunt for Xavier Dupont de Ligonnès

 On 29 April, a search was carried out in the Var department.
-On 10 May, an international arrest warrant was issued for Xavier Dupont de Ligonnès.
+On 10 May, an undisclosed blue notice (witness) was issued by Interpol for Xavier Dupont de Ligonnès.

 On 23 June, caving experts searched 40 natural caves in a 15-kilometre (10-mile) radius around Roquebrune-sur-Argens.

 Media coverage and "cyber-investigation"

 Following the disappearance of Xavier Dupont de Ligonnès, and based on elements of the police investigation reported by the media, "hundreds of French Internet users, fascinated by this curious crime, became improvised cyber-investigators and gained great excitement from recreating every digital trace left by Agnès and Xavier" on Facebook.

 According to an AFP press release in Le Monde, "administrators of a Catholic website, classified as fundamentalist by the episcopacy, confirmed that Xavier Dupont de Ligonnès was a member of their forum, where in 2010 he asked about the meaning of "sacrifice" and he recently became "aggressive".
 Xavier was involved in various theological discussions under several different online identities on the Christian forum La Cité catholique.
 He was eventually banned from the forum.
 According to a source close to Dupont de Ligonnès, he "never set foot inside a church".
 A study published by Bernard Blandre in Mouvements Religieux ("Religious Movements") and later put online states that if Xavier is the murderer, his motives were not religious.